nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

     Use case ends.

 - 1f.
-The resulting edited video has the same name as another video in the lecture.
+The resulting edited video is a duplicate of another video in the lecture.
   - 1f1.
 Le Tracker shows an error message.

     Use case ends.